Sher-Chowdhury/codingbee_docs/categories/docker/docker-misc.md

 This command did the following:

-1. download the latest official centos image
+1. download the latest official centos image - you can just do this step by running: "docker pull centos:latest"
 2. start a container from that image to run the workload
-3. run the workload, which is an echo command
+3. run the workload, which in this example is echo command
 4. stop the container, after/if it has finished running the workload

 here's how to view the container that ran the worklaod: